rejuce/LikeTaskManager/README.md

 Also dynamically adding and removing disk (for example unplugging USB drive) will be added soon.

 In the future it would be nice to additionally gather GPU stats, which is rather hard as there is no gerneral API, same for bluetooth stats.
-Also a listing per process is an option.

 If other people find it usefull I am also open to feature requests.